OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-08.md

 ## Joshua 8:25

-Twelve thousand men and women fell that day—all the people of Ai.
+On that day, twelve thousand men and women of Ai perished—all its people.

 ## Joshua 8:26